 Here’s our man at Wampler pedals giving you a sweet run-down of EQ-distorted sounds.

-We’ve compiled a list of some of the best EQ pedals currently available on the market, marked up in terms of budget, build-quality and overall coolness.
+Today I’ll share a list of some of the best EQ pedals, marked up in terms of budget, build quality and overall coolness.

 So what are you waiting for, a backstage pass?
 Grab your 6-stringed riff maker and let’s have a look at our list of the best EQ pedals.